Before we get started.

 To manage this review, I played through the game as best I could.
 Because I know a bit about the structure of the program, I could cheat a bit and test play each board.
 Note that isn’t how a normal player would progress.
 I’ll talk more about that later.
 Overall, it was fun to play each board again and remember what I had designed.
 I also found a bug or two which I'll talk through.
 To make the game playable, I did fix some of the blatant bugs.
 Otherwise the game is as I wrote it in 1984.

 Now, playing through I did wonder if I have a multiple versions of Water Bug.
-I could have sworn I played through all the levels, but found one that didn’t work at all.
-To make sure, I’ll go back and check the listing later.
+I could have sworn I played through all the levels when I wrote it, but found one that didn’t work at all.
+I’ll go back and check the listings later.
 In general, the game I remember is there.
-My cheats, favorite boards, and game play are still there, just as I remember them.
-But some of the frustration and randomness is there as well.
-Let’s dig into each board and talk about what is there.
+My cheats, favorite boards, and game play are all there as I remember them.
+But some of the frustration and randomness is as well.
+Let’s dig into each board and see how each fairs.

 Board 1 starts out pretty simply.
 You, the inverted O, move to get the treasure, the inverted dollar sign, while avoiding the enemy, the inverted asterisk.
-Pretty simple to do.
 For some crazy reason I print the score at the top, which updates each move.
 That is a bad idea on a ZX81 as printing a number is horribly slow.

 If you look at the code, I tried to use a STR$ thinking it would be faster.
 Just a note, it isn’t.
 I’ve timed both and they basically use the same speed.
-Behind the scenes, the routine that converts floating point to a number is what causes the slowness.
-That routine is used for both.
-I guess it is the thought that counts.
+Behind the scenes, the routine that converts floating point to a number is what causes the slowness and it is used for STR$.
+Well, at least I tried.

 In a way, though, starting the game out a bit slower isn’t all bad.
 On some boards, the play will be pretty slow due to all the moving elements.
-This lets the player get used to the slow speed.
+This lets the player get used to the slower speed.
 But still, I could have at least kept the game going faster at the start.
-Especially given the following enemy is pretty easy to dodge for the most part.
+Especially given the following enemy is pretty easy to dodge.
 It is a random slowness, so not quite the best strategy.
 At times the enemy is very good at following.
 At others it struggles to realize you passed it by.

 Now, a note that the enemy movement check is after your move.
 Because of this, it can easily end up on top of the player.
 It can also jump in front of you, which ends up being a hit.
 This can be a bit confusing and frustrating.
 I’d call it a bug, but given it is consistent throughout the game it probably isn’t worth fixing.
 The randomness can make a board easy, or extremely hard.
 But, that is Water Bug.

-Now the idea of a per move score isn’t necessarily bad.
-It would show skill for example.
-But a better measure would have been to use a timer of sorts and give you points based on how quickly you finished a board.
+Now the idea of a per move score isn’t necessarily bad if it showcased skill.
+But a better scoring system would have been to use a timer and give you points based on how quickly you finished a board.
 Example would be 100 moves, with one point taken for each.
 That way, there is variability but also a max.
 You can’t just run around the board racking up points.
 A set score per board would also have been better.

 I thought I was being clever at the time.
 It was a conscious decision that you had to know the pattern to find the treasure.
 I remember thinking how cool it was.
 It was kind of an easter egg, but required to move forward in the game.
 But think about the pain of playing this board if you don’t know that?
 You might just stumble on it by accident, but it won’t make much sense until you do.
 At least in the current version you’re racking up points while doing that.
 Yeah, that again.